 - Equity among unsecured creditors: plan must respect pari passu principles, providing proportional treatment aligned with claim magnitude and legal mandates.

 This delineation safeguards creditor interests and underpins the restructuring plan’s legal and financial integrity.
+Disputes over creditor classification and treatment are among the most frequently litigated aspects of Chapter 11 cases, making precision in this area essential.

-Handling Executory Contracts and Leases
+How Are Executory Contracts and Leases Handled?

 Identifying Executory Contracts